FabioRosado/fabiorosado.github.io/_posts/2017-10-02-test-logging-called.md

 category_icon: <i class="fa fa-code" aria-hidden="true"></i>
 tags: Featured
 image: testlogging.jpg
 excerpt: An example from opsdroid on how to test if a logging call was made successfully.
-Unittest and mock.patch were used to make that assertion.
 ---
 While creating a function that uses `logging.info` to log useful information on the first run of [Opsdroid](https://github.com/opsdroid/opsdroid) the percentage of `coverall` dropped quite a bit.
 To counter that a test had to be created to assert if the `logging.info` was called or not.